Board of Directors - Roster

 Sam is a recent federal agency retiree, having worked as a steward for public land resources with the Bureau of Land Management (BLM) for 36 years.
 Over this time he held several positions with the BLM, principally within the Range, Lands, Fire and Wildlife programs.
 For the last 11 years he was the BLM Taos Field Manager which included the recently designated Rio Grande del Norte National Monument, the Sabinoso Wilderness and the Galisteo Basin Archaeological Sites Protection Act lands.
 As a former manager with responsibilities for managing designated wilderness, national monuments and wild and scenic rivers he brings an understanding of laws and policies that apply to wilderness, wild and scenic rivers and other specially designated areas.

 Nature and wild places have influenced Carol all her life.
-She has hiked and backpacked throughout the Southwest for 35+ years, developing a love of quiet, wild places, watersheds and wildlife.
-Carol’s relationship as a volunteer with NM Wild began in 2009, when we began working to further protect the Pecos Wilderness by incorporating adjacent Inventoried Roadless Acres.
-Carol is also a board member of the Upper Pecos Watershed Association, and was formerly a member of the technical advisory panel of the Collaborative Forest Restoration Program, a Federally funded program.
+She has hiked and backpacked throughout the Southwest for 40+ years, developing a love of quiet, wild places, watersheds and wildlife.
+Carol’s relationship with NM Wild began in 2009, when we began working to further protect the Pecos Wilderness by incorporating adjacent Inventoried Roadless Acres.
+She is also a board member of the Upper Pecos Watershed Association.
+NM Wild continues to inspire her with its dedication to protecting wilderness, wildlife and water.